mauricio-ms/motor-imagery/README.md

 several training sessions for the Subject to be able to use the system.
 - In the SI based BCI, the systems are trained with the data of a group of subjects instead of a single subject.

-- The MobileSim is a software that can be used as a robot simulator, the article 11 used this approach.
-- Uma abordagem legal seria conectar a BCI para jogar o jogo do dinossauro do Google Chrome.
-- Since motor-imagery BCI systems are mostly designed for long-term utilization by the user, it is usually assumed that the BCI algorithm has access to a training dataset with long enough trials, which are collected over at least two different recording sessions.

 # Possible next implementations
 - Article 10